 For USA Basketball, the past several years have seen coaching changes, a disappointing result for the men, and the retirement of one of the greatest women's players ever.
 Make no mistake, though, the United States remains the team to beat at the Olympics.

-But a gold medal is not a foregone conclusion, particularly on the men's side, as other countries have gotten stronger and several foreign NBA stars are likely to be leading their teams in Paris.
+But a gold medal is not a foregone conclusion, particularly on the men's side, as other countries have gotten stronger and several foreign NBA stars will be leading their teams in Paris.

 Below are some of the biggest storylines from the world of basketball that will have an impact on the men's and women's tournaments at the upcoming 2024 Olympic Games.